notificationapi-com/docs/docs/reference/server.md

 The `subNotificationId` is used to specify further subcategories within a notification.

 Example 1: Facebook generates "new post from group" notifications.
-These notifications look and work exactly the same, however they are generated from different groups and users belong to different groups. `subNotificationId` allows you to specify which group the "new post from group" notification belongs to.
+These notifications look and work exactly the same, however they are generated from different groups which notify different users. `subNotificationId` allows you to specify which group the "new post from group" notification belongs to.
 This allows the users to subscribe/unsubscribe to groups individually.

 Example 2: In a project management tool, there will be notifications such as "task completed" for every project.
 However, not every user is involved in every project. `subNotificationId` allows you to subscribe users to "task completed" notifications of some projects, but not others.